wso2-extensions/esb-inbound-kafka/docs/config.md

 ### Testing the sample scenario

-The ESB debug log displays an INFO message as follows after produce a message using the console producer or the connector.
+After a message is produced using the console producer or the connector, the debug log of the ESB displays an INFO message as follows:

 ![alt text](images/output.png)